Per I. Gedin: Awards and Favors

 In the years 1990–1993, he won the creativity for the August Award.
 The August Award is an annual Swedish literary award.
 The award is awarded to the Swedish New Year Book Publishers by the Swedish Publishers Association established since 1989.
 From 1992, the prize was awarded and given to three types of stories.
 The legal books, books for children, and adolescents’ books.
 This method of awarding was created and initiative by Per I. Gedin.
-In 1999, he was nominated as PhD in philosophy from the University of Stockholm and in 2012 he received the Övralid Award.
+In 1999, he was nominated as PhD in philosophy from the Stockholm University and in 2012 he received the Övralid Award.

 The Övralid Award is a literary award given by the Övralid Foundation since 1945, in partnership with the Heidenstamsällskapet.

 Activities

 Among his responsibilities we can recognize the Universal Pen Club in 1974–1967, Moon Book (A subsidiary of the Bonair Group) from 1973 to 2006, and pocket bookstores in 1992–2004.
 He was the chairman of the board of directors and Lead Partner from 2006 to 2011.
 In 1999 and after, Gedin worked mainly as a writer.
 He wrote books about Verner von Heidenstam, Karl Otto Bonnier, Carl Larsson, and Isaac Grünewald.

 In 2013, he was chosen as the honorary member of the Heidenstam Society.